Light therapy: History

 Many ancient cultures practiced various forms of heliotherapy, including people of Ancient Greece, Ancient Egypt, and Ancient Rome.
 The Inca, Assyrian and early Germanic peoples also worshipped the sun as a health bringing deity.
 Indian medical literature dating to 1500 BCE describes a treatment combining herbs with natural sunlight to treat non-pigmented skin areas.
 Buddhist literature from about 200 CE and 10th-century Chinese documents make similar references.

 The Faroese physician Niels Finsen is believed to be the father of modern phototherapy.
 He developed the first artificial light source for this purpose.
 Finsen used short wavelength light to treat lupus vulgaris, a skin infection caused by Mycobacterium tuberculosis.
 He thought that the beneficial effect was due to ultraviolet light killing the bacteria, but recent studies showed that his lens and filter system did not allow such short wavelengths to pass through, leading instead to the conclusion that light of approximately 400 nanometers generated reactive oxygen that would kill the bacteria.
 Finsen also used red light to treat smallpox lesions.
 He received the Nobel Prize in Physiology or Medicine in 1903.
 Scientific evidence for some of his treatments is lacking, and later eradication of smallpox and development of antibiotics for tuberculosis rendered light therapy obsolete for these diseases.
 In the early 20th-century light therapy was promoted by Auguste Rollier and John Harvey Kellogg.
 In 1924, Caleb Saleeby founded The Sunlight League.

 From the late nineteenth century until the early 1930s, light therapy was considered an effective and mainstream medical therapy in the UK for conditions such as varicose ulcer, 'sickly children' and a wide range of other conditions.
 Controlled trials by the medical scientist Dora Colebrook, supported by the Medical Research Council, indicated that light therapy was not effective for such a wide range of conditions.

+Controversy

+Red light therapy involves exposure to low levels of red light or near-infrared light, typically through lamps or masks.
+It is promoted for various skin-related benefits, including improved appearance and reduced signed of aging.
+However, there is currently insufficient scientific evidence to support many of these claims.
+There has been some indication that it may reduce inflammation associated with conditions such as acne or rosacea, but evidence supporting its anti-aging effects remain limited.
+Most existing research has focused on in-office treatments, while at-home devices are generally less powerful and precise, which may lead to inconsistent results.
+It is generally considered safe, however if misused red light therapy could cause eye or skin damage.